 The coefficients $\beta{1rc}$ should provide less biased estimates of the true X-Y association than the naive estimates.
 The standard errors need to be adjusted for the calibration process and are explained in Freedman et al (2008), and implemented in Hardin et al (2003).
-The above approach has a crucial assumption-namely non-differential measurement errors.
-If differential errors are suspected, the approach needs to be modified (Freedman et al, 2008).
+The above approach has a crucial assumption; namely non-differential measurement errors.
+If differential errors are suspected, the approach need to be modified (Freedman et al, 2008).
 The regression models chosen for the X variables depend on the assumed distribution of the X variables (ie continuous or binary), and the validity of the approach to correcting measurement errors, in part, depends on the fit of the above models.
-Guo and Little (2011) extend this approach to situations where the errors are heteroscedastic.
-Guo et al (2012) propose a simple multiple imputation method that corrects for covariate measurement error in regression analysis, using externally available calibration data.
-Their procedure relies on multiple imputation and functions better that regression calibration when measurement error is substantial.
 Murad and Freedman (2007) apply regression calibration to correcting measurement error before examining interactions in linear models.
 Wang et al (2008) describe methods to adjust for missing data, measurement error and misclassification in longitudinal studies.